Sonhos – Portuguese Choux Pastry Dreams!

 Remove the dough from heat and place into a medium bowl.
 Let the dough cool for a few minutes.
 Beat in one egg at a time making a smooth batter.

 Heat the oil to 365 degrees.
 Shape the dough into round doughnuts by using 2 large tablespoons.
 Fry the dough by 4 or 5 pieces at time until golden brown while keeping the heat at a steady temperature. * NOTE.
 If you find the dough is turning brown too quickly reduce the heat to a lower setting.
 They should cook slowly.

-Pierce the sonhos slightly as they cook.
+**IMPORTANT**Pierce sonhos slightly with a fork all around as they cook.
 NOTE: If you find they are too dark and still raw in the middle, lower the heat so they cook through at a slower temperature.

 Drain on a new clean brown paper lunch bags or on paper towels.

-While still hot, roll the sonhos in a mixture of sugar and cinnamon.
+While still hot, roll sonhos in a mixture of sugar and cinnamon.